 Using indoor grow lights for your pepper plants opens up another world of possibilities.

-For one, you can start them inside when it’s too cold outdoors.
-This is ideal when you’re starting new seedlings or overwintering your plants.
+- You can start plants inside when it's too cold outdoors.
+This is ideal when you're starting new seedlings or overwintering your plants.

-Many lights are developed specifically for household use, but a variety of them are ideal for your hot pepper plants.
+Many lights are developed specifically for household use, but a variety of them are ideal for starting and growing your plants.

-You have many lighting options, but here are three of the most common plant light categories best suited for growing peppers indoors…
+You have many lighting options to choose from, but I'll describe three of the most common plant light categories best suited for growing peppers indoors.

 Regular Fluorescent Lights